Catherinesjkim/cicero-template-library/src/uc-davis-standard-licensing-contract/text/grammar.tem.md

 4. LICENSE ISSUE FEE/MAINTENANCE FEES

-4.1 Licensee will pay to The Regents a non-creditable, non-refundable license issue fee (“License Issue Fee”) of {{licenseIssueFee}} dollars (${{amount}}) due upon execution of this Agreement.
+4.1 Licensee will pay to The Regents a non-creditable, non-refundable license issue fee (“License Issue Fee”) of {{amountText}} dollars (${{amount}}) due upon execution of this Agreement.
 The License Issue Fee is non-refundable and not an advance against royalties or other payments due under this Agreement.

 4.2 Licensee will pay to The Regents a license maintenance fee of {{amountText}} dollars (${{amount}}) by the one-year anniversary of the Effective Date and by each anniversary of the